< < PT04 : PT05 : PT06 > >

 053 The system shall accept input and provide information to the traveler in a form suitable for travelers with physical disabilities.
 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

-054 The system shall perform video and audio surveillance inside of transit vehicles and output raw video or audio data for either local monitoring (for processing or direct output to the transit vehicle operator), remote monitoring or for local storage (e.g. 01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.
+054 The system shall perform video and audio surveillance inside of transit vehicles and output raw video or audio data for either local monitoring (for processing or direct output to the transit vehicle operator), remote monitoring or for local storage (e.g., in an event recorder).
+01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.

 055 The system shall perform local monitoring of video or audio surveillance data collected inside of transit vehicles, and identify potential incidents or threats based on received processing parameters.
 01 Transit Operations needs to be able to monitor conditions on a transit vehicle in order to provide a secure environment for travelers.